hankthebldr/malicious-ai-agent/README.md

-# malicous-ai-agent
+# malicious AI agent

-malicous AI agent for cortex on cloud demo purposes
+malicous AI agent for cortex on cloud demo purposes.
+Code assets to be packacged into a local msi installer that will simulate endpoint detections

 ## Security Demonstration Disclaimer: